 Jon selected letter writers who knew him well from various settings.
 He thought about what qualities he wanted to demonstrate through his letters, and then selected individuals who could speak to them.
 “I chose writers who had seen me work in a team, as a leader, and on both professional and academic projects,” he said.
 “For example, my Air Force Flight Chief, Chief Master Sergeant Breanna Oliver, knew how I worked on teams and in leadership positions.
 These were qualities that I wanted highlighted on my application.”

 Jon also selected writers who knew his accomplishments in academics and research.
 “The faculty advisor to the Veterans Health Sciences Club I founded could speak to how I interacted with peers who needed my help.
-And Dr. Jorge Gomez, the Director of Translational Research at the Center for Elimination of Border Health Disparities, had directed a summer research and border health program I participated in.
-He spoke to my commitment to bringing health to the underserved.”
+And Dr. Jorge Gomez, the Director of Translational Research at the Center for Elimination of Border Health Disparities, he spoke to my commitment to bringing health to the underserved.”

 Jon’s letters of evaluation stood out to the admissions team at Northwestern University Feinberg School of Medicine.
 Dr. Kundu commented, “From Jon's personal statement and letters of recommendation, we learned about his ability to juggle multiple competing responsibilities from a demanding work schedule, full-time academic course load, and family responsibilities.”
 Further, Dr. Kundu says, “he upheld these responsibilities all while being involved in community service.
 He became a well-respected mentor with others seeking his guidance.
 We learned of his kindness, his altruism, his humility, and his work ethic.”